binaire10/BongoMountain/README.md

 Watch branch [dev](//github.com/binaire10/BongoMountain/tree/dev) to see the current state of the engine

 The purpose of this engine is to try to implement a game / graphic engine.
+Inspire by the [hazel engine](//github.com/TheCherno/Hazel) and my knowledge from university.
 This engine should inline call of graphic module engine command with compiler optimisation.

 ## Dependencies